-Karara’s flagship community initiative has its origins in the Community Health Fund and was developed in partnership with the Royal Flying Doctor Service (RFDS) and provides a state-of-the-art Mobile Dental Clinic in a customised and fully equipped/air-conditioned dental van, purchased and equipped by Karara and operated by the RFDS.
+Karara’s flagship community initiative was developed in partnership with the Royal Flying Doctor Service (RFDS) and provides a state-of-the-art Mobile Dental Clinic in a customised and fully equipped/air-conditioned dental van.
+The van was purchased and equipped by Karara and is operated by the RFDS.
 Karara maintains the dental van and its equipment, relocates it between towns and fly’s the RFDS dentists and dental assistants into the region.

 Parkerville provides critical care, support and treatment services for children who have suffered trauma and abuse in Geraldton and surrounding areas.
 It is one of the oldest non-government organisations in the state dedicated to providing care and protection to children and young people in need.
-Karara is proud to support this critical service in the Mid West.
+Karara is proud to support this critical service in the Mid West .
 Karara provides support of $100,000 each year toward the facility’s annual operating costs.